lcary/nbd/README.md

 nbcrack
 =======

-Generates code/files for each ipynb input script for human-readable diff viewing.
+Turn ipython and jupyter notebooks into something that can be diffed by a human.

 Purpose
 -------

-The intent of this project is for text-based diff-viewing.
+The intent of this project is to simplify text-based diff-viewing for notebooks.

 This was raised by a concern of fellow ipython and jupyter notebook writers with the fact that diff viewing can be a burden.